-- Hold a baccalaureate degree from a regionally accredited US institution or a comparable degree from an international institution.
+- A baccalaureate degree from a regionally accredited US institution or a comparable degree from an international institution.

-- Present an academic record that demonstrates ability to fulfill the academic demands of the program.
+- An academic record that demonstrates ability to fulfill the academic demands of the program.
 Successful applicants typically have a grade point average of 3.25 or higher on a 4.0 scale for undergraduate coursework.

 - Practicum or work experience in psychology or a related field is highly desirable and is considered in the evaluation of applicants.